-- takes lead responsibility for safeguarding and child protection in the school/college, which will not be delegated although the activities of the DSL may be delegated to appropriately trained deputies - is appropriately trained, receives refresher training at two-yearly intervals and regularly (at least annually) updates their knowledge and skills to keep up with any developments relevant to their role - acts as a source of support and expertise to the school community - encourages a culture of listening to children and taking account of their wishes and feelings - is alert to the specific needs of children in need, those with special educational needs, looked after children and young carers - has a working knowledge of Warwickshire Safeguarding Children Board (WSCB) procedures - has an understanding of the CAF process to ensure effective assessment and understanding of children's additional needs in order to inform appropriate provision of early help and intervention - keeps detailed written records of all concerns, ensuring that such records are stored securely and flagged, but kept separate from, the pupil's general file - refers cases of suspected abuse to Children's Social Care or the Police as appropriate - notifies Children's Social Care if a child with a child protection plan is absent for more than two days without explanation - ensures that, when a pupil leaves the school, all child protection records are passed to the new school (separately from the main pupil file and ensuring secure transit) and confirmation of receipt is obtained.
-If the child is the subject of an open case to Children's Social Care, the pupil's social worker is also informed - attends and/or contributes to child protection conferences, strategy meetings and multi-agency sexual exploitation (MASE) meetings - co-ordinates the school's contribution to child protection plans as part of core groups, attending and actively participating in core group meetings - develops effective links with relevant statutory and voluntary agencies including the WSCB - ensures that all staff sign to indicate that they have read and understood the child protection and safeguarding policy and Staff Behaviour Policy (Code of Conduct) - has a working knowledge of relevant national guidance in respect of all specific safeguarding issues highlighted in paragraph 43 (pages 12/13) and Annex A of Keeping Children Safe in Education 2016, ensuring that all staff receive necessary training, information and guidance - ensures that the child protection and safeguarding policy and procedures are regularly reviewed and updated annually, working with the whole school
+- is a senior member of staff from the school's leadership team and therefore has the status and authority within the school to carry out the duties of the post, including committing resources and supporting and directing other staff - takes lead responsibility for safeguarding and child protection in the school, which will not be delegated although the activities of the DSL may be delegated to appropriately trained deputies - is appropriately trained, receives refresher training at two-yearly intervals and regularly (at least annually) updates their knowledge and skills to keep up with any developments relevant to their role - acts as a source of support and expertise to the school community - encourages a culture of listening to children and taking account of their wishes and feelings - is alert to the specific needs of children in need, those with special educational needs, looked after children and young carers - has a working knowledge of Warwickshire Safeguarding Children Board (WSCB) procedures - has an understanding of the CAF process to ensure effective assessment and understanding of children's additional needs in order to inform appropriate provision of early help and intervention - keeps detailed written records of all concerns, ensuring that such records are stored securely and flagged, but kept separate from, the pupil's general file - refers cases of suspected abuse to Children's Social Care or the Police as appropriate - notifies Children's Social Care if a child with a child protection plan is absent for more than two days without explanation - ensures that, when a pupil leaves the school, all child protection records are passed to the new school (separately from the main pupil file and ensuring secure transit) and confirmation of receipt is obtained.
+If the child is the subject of an open case to Children's Social Care, the pupil's social worker is also informed - attends and/or contributes to child protection conferences, strategy meetings and multiagency sexual exploitation (MASE) meetings - co-ordinates the school's contribution to child protection plans as part of core groups, attending and actively participating in core group meetings - develops effective links with relevant statutory and voluntary agencies including the WSCB - ensures that all staff sign to indicate that they have read and understood the child protection and safeguarding policy and Staff Behaviour Policy (Code of Conduct) - has a working knowledge of relevant national guidance in respect of all specific safeguarding issues highlighted in paragraph 43 (pages 12/13) and Annex A of Keeping Children Safe in Education 2016, ensuring that all staff receive necessary training, information and guidance - ensures that the child protection and safeguarding policy and procedures are regularly reviewed and updated annually, working with the whole school community of pupils, parents, staff, volunteers and governors and/or proprietors regarding this - liaises with the nominated governor and headteacher (where the DSL role is not carried out by the headteacher) as appropriate - keeps a record of staff attendance at child protection training

-- community of pupils, parents, staff, volunteers and governors and/or proprietors regarding this - liaises with the nominated governor and headteacher (where the DSL role is not carried out by the headteacher) as appropriate - keeps a record of staff attendance at child protection training - makes the child protection and safeguarding policy available publicly, i.e. on the school's website or by other means - ensures parents are aware of the school's role in safeguarding and that referrals about suspected abuse and neglect may be made - ensures that the headteacher is aware of the responsibility under Working Together 2015 to refer all allegations that a child has been harmed by or that children may be at risk of harm from a member of staff or volunteer to the Designated Officer (DO) in the Local Authority within one working day prior to any internal investigation; and to the Disclosure and Barring Service (DBS) as appropriate.
+- makes the child protection and safeguarding policy available publicly, i.e. on the school's website or by other means - ensures parents are aware of the school's role in safeguarding and that referrals about suspected abuse and neglect may be made - ensures that the headteacher is aware of the responsibility under Working Together 2015 to refer all allegations that a child has been harmed by or that children may be at risk of harm from a member of staff or volunteer to the Designated Officer (DO) in the Local Authority within one working day prior to any internal investigation; and to the Disclosure and Barring Service (DBS) as appropriate.